We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - unhealthful fats, such as saturated and trans fats

 Diet alone will not control inflammation, but making suitable choices may help prevent it from getting worse.

 Inflammation is part of the process by which the immune system defends the body from harmful agents, such as bacteria and viruses.
 In the short term, it can provide a useful service, although it may also cause discomfort.

 Long-term or chronic inflammation, however, can both lead to and result from some severe and possibly life threatening conditions.

-People with tumors, rheumatoid arthritis, inflammatory bowel disease, drug reactions, and other health issues may have high levels of CRP, which is a sign of an inflammatory immune response.
+People with tumors, rheumatoid arthritis, inflammatory bowel disease, drug reactions, and other health issues may have

 As scientists learn more about the role of inflammation in disease, their findings could lead to more effective treatments for various illnesses that do not yet have a cure, such as type 1 diabetes.